AgenticRec: A Recommendation-Oriented Agentic Framework with Progressive Tool-Integrated Reasoning Optimization

-To further strengthen the agent's discriminative ability, we introduce an additional Progressive Preference Refinement (PPR) stage after list-wise GRPO training.
-We first train the agent to obtain a globally reasonable ranking policy, and then perform a self-bootstrapped preference refinement procedure by mining hard negatives from its predicted rankings and applying bidirectional preference reasoning alignment on the resulting hard pairs to sharpen fine-grained preference boundaries.
-This refinement stage requires no extra annotations beyond implicit feedback, yet provides targeted supervision that sharpens preference boundaries on challenging candidate sets.
+After the RTA stage, a globally effective policy for recommendation has been activated in the agent.
+To further strengthen the agent's capability, we introduce Progressive Preference Refinement (PPR) as a self-bootstrapped refinement stage.

+We mine hard negatives from items incorrectly ranked above the ground-truth item, and then train the agent with bidirectional preference reasoning on the resulting hard pairs.
+This bidirectional thinking asks the agent not only to identify what the user is likely to prefer, but also to explicitly reason about what the user is less likely to choose.
+In this way, PPR moves beyond merely fitting positive implicit feedback, and progressively sharpens fine-grained preference boundaries.

-\textbf{Hard Negative Mining from Ranking Violations.} We exploit the agent's own ranking outputs to automatically mine hard negatives.
-For each input $(x_u, \mathcal{C})$, we identify the ground-truth positive item $c^+=y \in \mathcal{C}$ based on implicit feedback.
+\paragraph{Hard Negative Mining from Ranking Violations} Inspired by prior work~\cite{negative_mining}, we exploit the agent's own outputs to automatically mine hard negatives.
+For each input $(x_u, \mathcal{C})$, we identify the ground-truth positive item $c^+=y \in \mathcal{C}$ based on user feedback.
 After the agent generates a ranked list $r_K$, we check whether $c^+$ is placed at the top position.
 If $c^+$ is not ranked first, we treat this case as a \emph{ranking violation}, since at least one competing item is ranked above the positive, revealing an informative preference boundary.

-Concretely, let $\operatorname{rank}_{r_K}(c)$ denote the position of item $c$ in the ranked list $r_K$ (top-$K$).
+Concretely, let $\operatorname{rank}_{r_K}(c)$ denote the position of item $c$ in the list $r_K$ (top-$K$).
 We construct a hard-negative candidate set by collecting items within the top-$K$ that are ranked above the positive; if the positive item is not in $r_K$, we use the entire top-$K$ list as the hard-negative pool:

 Instead of deterministically picking the top-ranked item, we randomly sample one negative item from $H$ to form a hard preference pair $(c^+, c^-)$.
 This stochastic mining increases negative diversity and avoids overly-adversarial pairs that can yield ambiguous supervision, providing a more stable refinement signal while remaining focused on competitive negatives.
-Importantly, the proposed mining procedure is purely interaction-driven and requires no external labeling beyond the implicit feedback used to identify $c^+$.
+The mining procedure requires no external labeling beyond the implicit feedback used to identify $c^+$.